damonitor/damo/USAGE.md

 Command line options having prefix of `--damos_` are for DAMON-based operation schemes.
 Those options are allowed to be specified multiple times for requesting multiple schemes.
+When user creates schemes with multiple DAMON contexts, `--nr_schemes` should also be provided for assigning the schemes to each context.
 For example, below shows how you can start DAMON with two DAMOS schemes, one for proactive LRU-prioritization of hot pages and the other one for proactive LRU-deprioritization of cold pages.

     # damo start \
         --damos_action lru_prio --damos_access_rate 50% max --damos_age 5s max \